crs4/tiledb-docker/README.md

-# Tiledb Docker image with Python API and HDFS
+# TileDB Docker image with Python API and HDFS

 How to build:
 ```